-This cheerful Santa Claus ornament is guaranteed to bring a smile to your face and to get you in the Christmas spirit.
-This cute tree decoration is easy to make with some polymer clay and a few household tools.
-This is a great beginner project if you'd like to start working with polymer clay.
+This cheerful Santa Claus ornament is guaranteed to bring a smile to your face and get you in the Christmas spirit.
+It's a great beginner project if you'd like to start working with polymer clay.

-- Red or green for your star body - I used about 1/2 a block for my ornament
+- Red or green for your star body - I used about 1/2 of a block for my ornament.

 - White for the details - Sculpey makes a white clay, a pearl color, and a white with glitter.
 Any of these choices would be great for this project.

 - Blue, black, or brown for the eyes.

 - A eye pin (jewelry supply) or a small piece of wire.

 - A piece of ribbon or twine for hanging your ornament.